aws/aws-fpga/hdk/docs/AWS_Shell_Interface_Specification.md

 -   Four DDR4 RDIMM interfaces, each interface is 72-bit wide including ECC.

-## CL/Shell Interfaces (AXI-4)
+## CL/Shell AXI Interfaces (AXI-4 and AXI-Lite)

-All interfaces except the inter-FPGA links use the AXI-4 protocol.
-There are slower speed control interfaces that use the AXI-Lite protocol.
-The AXI-4 interfaces in the Shell have the following restrictions:
+All interfaces except the inter-FPGA links use the AXI-4 or AXI-Lite protocol.
+The AXI-L buses are for register access use cases, and can run off lower speed control interfaces that use the AXI-Lite protocol.

+For bulk data transfer, wide AXI-4 buses are used.
+AXI-4 on the CL/Shell interfaces have the following restrictions:

 -   AxSIZE – All transfers must be at the entire width of the bus.
 While byte-enables bitmap are supported, it must adhere to the interface protocol (i.e. PCIe contiguous byte enables on all transfers larger than 64-bits).